ahmad-PH/boxboy/README.md

 I will soon be adding a video of the game, so that you can quickly get a feel of what the game looks like.

+Please do note, that we were restricted to write all our code in a single file, and NOT to use inheritance or classes at all, since the corresponding material (OO design, and multifile coding) wasn't yet taught by the course instructor.
+Had we not been restricted, I would've have definitely used both these features.
+So, please do not judge my OO design skills based on the source code :D.

 ## Getting Started

 To play the game, either clone the repository or simply download its ZIP and then extract it.
 Then, enter the extracted directory, and run the following: